VladMarianCimpeanu/API-project-2020/README.md

 ## Project description

-The goal of this projext is to develop an efficient editor that take innspiration from 'ED' editor:
+The goal of this project is to develop an efficient editor that take inspiration from 'ED' editor.
+The editor has to support the following operations:
+- change: type 'cX,Y' to change from line X to line Y
+- read: type 'pX,Y' to read from line X to line Y
+- delete: type 'dX,Y' to delete from line X to line Y
+- undo: type 'uX' to undo last X operations
+- redo: type 'rX' to redo last X undo operations

 ---
 | TestSetName | Passed | Number of Tests | time execution<sup>1</sup> | RAM space<sup>2</sup>|